 - a copy of your EC residence permit for long-term residents

 - documents which show that you still meet the conditions for a residence permit.
 More information on which documents you should send in can be found on the application form.

 If you have submitted an application for an extension, you have the right to continue to live in Sweden until the Swedish Migration Agency have made their decision.
 You also have the right to keep working, as long as the application was submitted before your current permit expired.

 If you travel abroad in connection with your permit expiring, it may be hard for you to get back into Sweden before you have been granted a new permit.
 In which case, you may need to wait outside of Sweden for the new decision.

 If you are granted a residence permit you will be issued with a residence permit card.
 The card is proof that you have permission to be in Sweden and contains a photograph of you and your fingerprints.
-You should, therefore, visit the Swedish Migration Agency to be photographed and fingerprinted as soon as possible.
-You need to do this, even if you have previously had a residence permit card.
-This is because the Swedish Migration Agency does not save your photograph or fingerprints.
-In order to be photographed and fingerprinted you will need to make an appointment.
+You will be photographed and have your fingerprints taken when you visit us to show your passport.
+You will be photographed and have your fingerprints taken even if you previously have had a residence permit card, because the Swedish Migration Agency cannot save this information.

 After the decision has been made